-You are required to observe the following rules for the conduct of VCE external assessments conducted by or on behalf of the VCAA, as well as the day-to-day rules of your school and of the examination centre.
+You must observe the following rules for the conduct of VCE external assessments conducted by or on behalf of the VCAA, as well as the day-to-day rules of your school and of the examination centre.

-VCAA rules shall apply with appropriate and reasonable modifications to students who have disabilities or other impairments.
-All supervisors are issued with directions for the administration of VCE external assessments and are required to report all alleged breaches of these rules to the VCAA.
+The VCAA rules shall apply with appropriate and reasonable modifications to students with disability or other impairments.
+Supervisors are issued with directions for the administration of VCE external assessments and must report all alleged breaches of these rules to the VCAA.